conorhalloran/comp-setup/README.md

 echo 'IdentityFile ~/.ssh/id_rsa' >> ~/.ssh/config
 ```

+Add the new SSH key to your terminal instance to prevent need to enter SSH password:

+`ssh-add -K`

 Link your SSH key with your Github Account.
 First, copy the
 SSH key to your clipboard.